Office of Inmate Health and Clinical Services

-The Office of Treatment Services, under the authority of the Assistant Secretary for Treatment Services, is responsible for the provision of treatment to offenders under the control and custody of the Department.
+The Office of Inmate Health and Clinical Services, under the authority of the Executive Director of Field Support for Treatment Services, is responsible for the provision of treatment to offenders under the control and custody of the Department.
 Such treatment is delivered in an integrated fashion to address the full range of needs of the offender and to ensure a continuum of care for offenders from the street, through incarceration, and upon release to the community.
 The treatment services offered include: medical health, mental health, and substance abuse that comport with community standards; treatment program opportunities to address criminal behavior; and release planning assistance to ensure continuity of care and continued treatment upon release.
 These services are provided through the following distinct treatment units:

 Office of Inmate Health Services (OIHS)

 This unit oversees a health care delivery system that provides comprehensive primary, secondary, specialty health and hospitalization services to the pretrial and resident populations.
 The health care system provides medical, psychiatric, dental, and pharmacy services consistent with generally accepted standards of care through competitively bid contractual relationships with private health care providers having expertise in their respective health discipline.
 Direct service clinical practitioners are located on site, in numbers and type, consistent with the needs of the offender population.
 The services delivered by these practitioners and the performance of the private health care providers are continually monitored by the staff of the Office of Inmate Health Services to ensure contract compliance and quality of care.
 For more detailed information on the Request for Proposal (RFP) for the Department of Public Safety and Correctional Services, go to Procurement.